-The Data Protection Officer (DPO) at Group level is supported by an ad hoc structure (DPO Office), contactable at the following address: firstname.lastname@example.org.
-Some "privacy control units" have also been identified to act as internal reference and liaison points with the DPO Office.
+The Data Protection Officer (DPO) at Group Parent and Company level can be contacted at the following address: firstname.lastname@example.org.
+Some "privacy control units" have also been identified to act as internal reference and liaison points with the DPO.

 For the sustainability of its operations, Acea acknowledges the following core values:

 Management of quality, environment, safety and energy are central aspects of our corporate policies, as shown by the number of Group companies that have implemented certified integrated management systems.